DaewooH/RB-Tree/README.txt

+## Red-Black Tree (RBT) Implementation

+### Overview

-The Red-Black (RB) tree is a type of Binary Search Tree with excellent self-balancing characteristics, making it ideal for storing a large number of sorted numeric data.
-For development convenience, my implementation currently supports only integers.
+The Red-Black Tree (RBT) is a type of self-balancing Binary Search Tree (BST) that maintains sorted order and ensures O(log n) time complexity for insertion, deletion, and search operations.
+This makes it highly efficient for storing and managing a large amount of sorted numeric data.
+For simplicity, this implementation supports integer values only.

-This project supports the following operations:
+### Supported Operations

 - **Initialization**: `RBT`
 - **Key Insertion**: `.insert(key)`